 As many times as I’ve proclaimed those foundational truths myself, I obviously needed to hear them again.
 Thankfully, I listened and responded.
 And I was reminded in that moment of the power of gazing on my Lord and bowing to Him instead of my circumstances.
 (I wonder how many times He’s had to remind me of that?)

-The Bible is full of examples when people found the barrier-breaking power of worship when they came face-to-face with God – the God who sees, the God who knows, the God who overcomes, God my Rock – in their difficult places.
+The Bible is full of examples when people found the barrier-breaking power of worship when they came face-to-face with God – the God who sees, the God who knows, the God who overcomes, God my Rock – in their difficult places of life.

 *David wrote Psalm 63 when he was in the wilderness of Judah.
 Obviously, the place David is in at this point in his life isn’t all that great.
 God was protecting him, but He hadn’t changed the situation yet.
 David knows his need to seek God, and seeks Him “earnestly” (v.1).
 He does this by entering the “sanctuary” (v.2), or place of worship, “to see [His] power and [His] glory” (v.2).